lixuhitsz1997/Supplementary-Codes/README.md

 ## Supplementary Codes

 - **Code S1**: Script for Calculating the Mobility of Sarrus linkages in Fig.4a.
-- **Code S2**: Script for Calculating the Mobility of Spherical 4R parallel mechanism in Fig.4c.
+- **Code S2**: Script for Calculating the Mobility of Spherical 4R mechanism in Fig.4c.
-- **Code S3**: Script for Calculating the Mobility of 3-RRCR parallel mechanism in Fig.4e.
+- **Code S3**: Script for Calculating the Mobility of 3-RRCR mechanism in Fig.4e.

 ## Installation Guide
 Ensure you have Python 3.12 installed, and use the following commands to install the necessary Python libraries: